Riceville teacher placed on leave pending investigation

 RICEVILLE — A teacher in the Riceville Community School District has been placed on administrative leave while an investigation is conducted into allegations of inappropriate behavior.

-A statement by Superintendent Barb Schwamann stated the district had been contacted about "allegations of inappropriate behavior by a teacher at the high school level."
+In a statement by Superintendent Barb Schwamann, it was indicated that the district had been contacted about “allegations of inappropriate behavior by a teacher at the high school level.”

 Schwamann said the teacher was placed on leave the same day.
 Citing personnel and potential legal ramifications, Schwamann did not release the teacher’s name, but noted additional information would be made available when the district was able to speak further on the matter.